 - Some people are just crappy people, don’t spend your energy trying to change them or “get back at them” just move on.

 - Sometimes being uncomfortable is exactly what you need!

 - Believe in yourself.
 You can do a hell of a lot and more than you think.

 - Tell the people you love that you love them.

 - Being spontaneous can be fun!

 - Life is hard, it gets easy then, it gets hard again, but then it gets easy again—it’s a cycle.

 - You are going to learn a hell of a lot more in the next 22 years than you did in the first 22!

 - Listen to your heart, your head, AND your gut—one isn’t always right.
 However, if something doesn’t feel right—it’s probably not right.

-As I was writing this, I thought, “What if I really had that list when I was 22?”
-Would I have made different choices?
-Most likely.
-Then I would not be where I am today, so why would I want to tell myself all of these things?
+While I was writing this, a thought occurred to me: “What if I had access to this list when I was 22?”
+I realized that I probably would have made different choices back then, and as a result, I wouldn’t be where I am today.
+So, why would I want to rob myself of those experiences by giving myself this advice?